Work on 2nd Niger bridge 50% complete, compensation hit N5bn - Vanguard News

 On the need for the first Niger bridge to continue to serve Nigerians, he said maintenance work is also ongoing to make the over 50 years old bridge more durable.

-“I say that in the context of the following, the design for the approach road that links Anambra Onitcha to the bridge and links Asaba to the bridge has now been completed, their.was no design for it when took office, the next state is to award.”
+“I say that in the context of the following, the design for the approach road that links Anambra Onitsha to the bridge and links Asaba to the bridge has now been completed, their.was no design for it whenbi took office, the next statge is to award.”

 “We have received an additional claim of N1.5 billion and almost everybody now seems to just be filling claims, these are some of the impediments that I see on the bridge.”